Susan Brookes

-Susan Brookes (née Walton, born c.1943–44), is an English television chef, broadcaster and writer.
+Susan Brookes (née Walton; born 28 November 1943) is an English television chef, broadcaster and writer.
 During the 1980s and 1990s, she regularly appeared on the ITV daytime magazine show This Morning, cooking recipes for viewers as the programme's resident chef.

 Early life and education

-Brookes was born in Settle, then part of the West Riding of Yorkshire, and grew up in nearby Langcliffe (both areas are now in North Yorkshire) as the middle child of eight siblings, with seven brothers.
+Brookes was born in Settle, then part of the West Riding of Yorkshire, in 1943, and grew up in nearby Langcliffe (both areas are now in North Yorkshire) as the middle child of eight siblings, with seven brothers.

 Her father, John (Jack) Ridgway Walton, originally from Manchester, was an engineering specialist in non-woven fabrics.
 She attended Langcliffe School and Settle High School, where she was banned from cookery classes because she talked too much.
 Brookes learned to cook at an early age, but had no formal training.
 She has a degree in politics, philosophy and English.

 Career

 Brookes started her career as a teacher, and wrote features for her local newspaper in her spare time.
 She had her children at a young age, and it was not until she was 35 that Brookes embarked on her television career, before which she had taught English.
 In 1980, she applied for a job as a researcher, and worked on programmes for Granada Television in Manchester, beginning with Live From Two, followed by The Krypton Factor.
 Brookes was persuaded to do a screen test with Oenone Williams of Exchange Flags, a lunchtime current affairs programme for the North West of England.
 She then began to present, appearing on Late Night From Two with Shelley Rohde in 1982.
 The Liverpool Echo described Brookes on this programme as "Granada's answer to Gloria Hunniford."
 Brookes also hosted Exchange Flags.

 It was Brookes' idea to have a cookery series "about down to earth food, not entertaining or posh food"; she was told she could present it if she did a screen test, which she agreed to.
 Her first programme, On the Market, ran for four years, from 1983 to 1987, and took her around the North of England.
 The series, which developed from "Talking Shop", a slot Brookes had on Exchange Flags, focused on seasonal foods and cooking with bargain buys.
 "The thing that annoys me about cookery programmes is that they are not the real world.
 They don't deal with the kind of things that go through your mind when you're going round the shops," Brookes commented, prior to the programme starting.
 "I'm not an expert myself.
 I just regard myself as a normal run-of-the-mill cook."
 In 1986, she began presenting Gardener's Calendar Roadshow, a Granada production for Channel 4.